Kelley Aerospace to invest $150m in projects, train 250 locals

-The battered aviation industry took another step towards recovery yesterday with news that Kelley Aerospace will invest around $150 million over the next five years on initiatives, including job creation and manufacturing.
+SINGAPORE - The battered aviation industry took another step towards recovery on Thursday (Dec 3) with news that Kelley Aerospace will invest around $150 million over the next five years on initiatives, including job creation and manufacturing.

-The projects will be undertaken at the company's first facility in Seletar Aerospace Park, a former military airbase now home to global and home-grown firms.
+The projects will be undertaken at the company's first facility in Seletar Aerospace Park, a former military airbase that is now home to global and home-grown firms.

-Kelley Aerospace said yesterday it will train and upskill at least 250 locals to retrofit private jets and manufacture carbon fibre for planes.
+Kelley Aerospace said on Thursday it would train and upskill at least 250 locals to retrofit private jets and manufacture carbon fibre for planes.
 It is also looking to open a flying academy to train pilots for its jets.

 The American firm is launching three programmes here.